owntracks/booklet/docs/guide/whathow.md

 ## How OwnTracks works

 The OwnTracks apps run on your smart phone (but we've already mentioned that at least once, haven't we?).
 When the device determines that it's _moved_ a significant distance[^2], it contacts a server via 3G or WiFi (hopefully one of those is available, but we queue messages many thousands on the app until connectivity can be established) and says "_hey, I'm here_", whereby "_here_" is specified with a bit more precision.
-This server is either a HTTP Web server or an MQTT server.
+This server is either a HTTP Web server or an MQTT server (see: [scenarios](scenarios.md).
 This last server is called a _broker_ and the contact is made with an open, lightweight, [standardized protocol called MQTT](../tech/mqtt.md).
 (If you think that's bad it isn't: the protocol you use to surf the Web is called HTTP; does that sound much better?)
 So the smart phone sends your location (this operation is called _publish_ in MQTT-speak) to the broker and goes back to sleep until it realizes you've again moved a significant distance whereupon the whole procedure starts anew.
 This broker is something you provide.

 ![OwnTracks architecture](images/owntracks-iotconf-arch.png)